kfoster150/Voter-Outcomes-Project/README.md

 # Files
 Our Code of Conduct.md - Reasonable rules so we won't get sued or suffer unnecessary issues.

-ReadMe - About repository, its goals and File descriptions.
+README.md - About repository, its goals and File descriptions.

 links.md - Data Source List, Team Members, List of Coding Packages Used and URLs.